 - You will be placed in a waiting area or cell.
 If the jail is really busy, you may not be processed immediately.

-- You must answer some basic questions, such as what is your legal name, your address, date of birth and a contact person.
+- You must answer some basic questions, such as what your legal name is, your address, date of birth and a contact person.